IronRiders/Constitution/Constitution.md

 ~~### Amendment 3: Leads in Emergency Elections~~

-~~In the case of a midseason vacancy of a position, if a lead runs for the position, then the lead will have a running mate who, if the lead is elected, will take on the role of their senior running mate.
+~~In the case of a mid-season vacancy of a position, if a lead runs for the position, then the lead will have a running mate who, if the lead is elected, will take on the role of their senior running mate.
 A current lead cannot be a running mate. ~~

 ## Article 12: Bylaws

-_Editor's Note: [Bylaws have been moved to a seperate document](./Bylaws.md) per a vote on April 16th, 2024._
+_Editor's Note: [Bylaws have been moved to a separate document](./Bylaws.md) per a vote on April 16th, 2024._